aws-samples/aws-securityhub-jira-software-integration/README.md

 You can specify type of findings which are automated using `GeneratorId` field.
 You can choose different findings to automate per region.
 For example, selecting that `eu-west-1` region is the only region creating IAM related tickets.
 To add controls, add its `GeneratorId` under its `config.json`.

+## Troubleshooting

+### Access Denied for s3:SetBucketEncryption in LptBucket

+If you're using Control Tower Audit account, please make sure to update your Landing Zone to the latest version.
+See how to update [here](https://docs.aws.amazon.com/controltower/latest/userguide/configuration-updates.html).

+You can remove choose to either disable encryption and lifecycle policies from `lpt-basic.yml` or disable the following elective guardrails:
+- Disallow Changes to Encryption Configuration for Amazon S3 Buckets.
+- Disallow Changes to Lifecycle Configuration for Amazon S3 Buckets

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.